individual-it/BatteryGuesstimate/README.md

 During a longer activity you can check how much battery charge you have lost so far in the last x minutes/hours and see how long your battery would last if you keep on using it the same way.

+Also this app shows you nicely if you have gained any battery charge by solar.

 ## How it works:

 The battery status is collected every 15min and then used to calculate the battery drain between those data-points.
 The app displays how much the battery was charged/discharged over time (15min - 24h) and calculates how long the battery would last if the battery would be discharged at the same rate like on average during the displayed period.